CHEMeDATA/ResearchObjectFinder/README.md

 requireFileInclude(currentFolder, 0, "3D", 2, 21) // searches for "3D" at line 2, characters 21 to 22
 ```

 This allows to distinguish different (sub)types of objects.
 In this specific case, to disthinguish a 1D <sup>13</sup>C NMR spectra from 1D spectra of other isotope).
 We need to make this distinction to make a precise list of the content of the archive.
+(For eg. it makes no sense to overlap <sup>1</sup>H and <sup>13</sup>C spectra, the two should be distinguised)
 ## Other operations
 ### Using boolean operators
  Using boolean operators